sunnweiwei/MAIR/README.md

 from mair import eval_embedding from sentence_transformers import SentenceTransformer model = SentenceTransformer('Alibaba-NLP/gte-base-en-v1.5', trust_remote_code=True)
-outputs = eval_embedding(model, tasks=['Competition-Math'], instruct=True)  # tasks is a list of task name to be evaluated. outputs contain retrieval results, can be used as input of reranker
+outputs = eval_embedding(model, tasks=['CQADupStack'], instruct=True)  # tasks is a list of task names to be evaluated. outputs contain retrieval results, which can be used as input for reranker
 ```

 Evaluating re-ranking models